 The Department also works with agencies having police jurisdiction in communities where Raritan Valley Community College classes are held at off-campus locations.
-These agencies are the Bound Brook, Bridgewater, Hillsborough, Raritan Township, Readington Township, and Phillipsburg Police, the Somerset County Sheriff's Department and the Somerset County Prosecutor's Office.
+In Somerset County these agencies are the Hillsborough and Bound Brook Police Departments, the Somerset County Sheriff's Department and the Somerset County Prosecutor's Office.
+In Hunterdon County, the Raritan Township Police Department, and in Warren County, the Phillipsburg Police Department.